gletournel/WebDAV/README.md

 WebDAV
 ======

-A simple PHP WebDAV client and stream wrapper
+A simple PHP WebDAV client and stream wrapper.

+Suggest: gmp extention for windows hosts.